Dementia care options

 A charity aimed at improving the lives of people living with dementia.

-If they don’t already have a Power of Attorney in place, and they still have good judgement (legally termed ‘mental capacity’), they should get one set up as soon as possible, so that they can appoint someone that they trust to make important decisions about the future on their behalf.
+If your family member or friend doesn't already have a Power of Attorney in place, and they still have good judgement (legally termed ‘mental capacity’), they should get one set up as soon as possible, so that they can appoint someone that they trust to make important decisions about the future on their behalf.
 Read more about how to set up a Power of Attorney in our guide to organising financial affairs.

 If your loved one already has a dementia diagnosis, and is displaying signs of confusion or memory loss, it may not be possible for them to make some decisions about the future, particularly major decisions about finances, accommodation or health.
 The level of involvement that they can have depends on what stage they are at in their illness.